Wednesday, April 16, 2014

 "Help her with her packages," I yelled across the parking lot.
 Stunned they turned to look at me.
 There was another guy on her other side as well.
 "She's pregnant!
 Help her with her bags!"

-I never saw if they heeded me, because I took a quick about face and scurried back into the store, hoping they weren't hot headed youths that might retaliate.
+I never saw if they heeded me, because I took a quick about-face and scurried back into the store, hoping they weren't hot-headed youths who might retaliate.

 It was so wrong.
-Here she was at least 8 months pregnant and the 2 guys she was were void of any common courtesies, much less gentlemanly favors to a women weighted down by her baby bump.
+Here she was at least eight months pregnant and the two guys she was with were void of any common courtesies, much less gentlemanly favors to a women weighted down by her baby bump.
 No, actually it was a mountain.

-Now I birthed 6 children.
+Now I birthed six children.
 And that last thing I wanted during my pregnancies was to be viewed as an invalid.
-But at the last trimester, I accepted help.
+But at the third trimester, I accepted help.

 Penny Wong, Australian Labor Party Senator, is a modern day advocate for women's rights and would argue that girls don't pine for a knight in shining armor.
 I wonder if one has to cut their hair short and don a pinstripe blazer to achieve an official seat and job equality.